-- (a) The value provided to the consumer by the consumer's data, as that term is used in Civil Code section 1798.125, is the value provided to the business by the consumer's data and shall be referred to as "the value of the consumer's data." - (a) (b) To estimate the value of the consumer's data, a business offering a financial incentive or price or service difference subject to Civil Code section 1798.125 shall use and document a reasonable and good faith method for calculating the value of the consumer's data.
-The business shall use consider one or more of the following:
+- (a) To estimate the value of the consumer's data, a business offering a financial incentive or price or service difference subject to Civil Code section 1798.125 shall use and document a reasonable and good faith method for calculating the value of the consumer's data.
+The business shall consider one or more of the following: - (1) The marginal value to the business of the sale, collection, or deletion of a consumer's data;

-- (1) The marginal value to the business of the sale, collection, or deletion of a consumer's data-or a typical consumer's data; - (2) The average value to the business of the sale, collection, or deletion of a consumer's data or a typical consumer's data; - (3) Revenue or profit generated by the business from separate tiers, categories, or classes of consumers or typical consumers whose data provides differing value; - (3) The aggregate value to the business of the sale, collection, or deletion of consumers' data divided by the total number of consumers; - (4) Revenue generated by the business from sale, collection, or retention of consumers' personal information; - (5) Expenses related to the sale, collection, or retention of consumers' personal information; - (6) Expenses related to the offer, provision, or imposition of any financial incentive or price or service difference; - (7) Profit generated by the business from sale, collection, or retention of consumers' personal information; and - (8) Any other practical and reasonably reliable method of calculation used in good-faith. - (b) For the purpose of calculating the value of consumer data, a business may consider the value of the data of all natural persons to the business and not just consumers.
+- (2) The average value to the business of the sale, collection, or deletion of a consumer's data; - (3) The aggregate value to the business of the sale, collection, or deletion of consumers' data divided by the total number of consumers; - (4) Revenue generated by the business from sale, collection, or retention of consumers' personal information; - (5) Expenses related to the sale, collection, or retention of consumers' personal information; - (6) Expenses related to the offer, provision, or imposition of any financial incentive or price or service difference; - (7) Profit generated by the business from sale, collection, or retention of consumers' personal information; and - (8) Any other practical and reasonably reliable method of calculation used in good faith. - (c) For the purpose of calculating the value of consumer data, a business may consider the value to the business of the data of all natural persons in the United States and not just consumers.